Vaping-Related Illnesses Now Number 450 Across 33 States, And A Fourth Person Has Died

 — Illinois State Board of Education (@ISBEnews) August 2, 2019

-Then, an Illinois patient died from the respiratory illness; it’s unclear if he or she had vaped cannabis or nicotine.
+Then, an Illinois patient died from respiratory illness — it’s unclear if he or she had vaped cannabis or nicotine.
 That death was followed, as reported by The Inquisitr, by the death of an Oregon patient, who had gotten sick after vaping cannabis.

-On Friday, according to The Minneapolis Star Tribune, a Minnesota patient died after vaping, bringing to four the number of people who have died from vaping-related respiratory illness.
+On Friday, according to the Star Tribune, a Minnesota patient died after vaping, bringing to four the number of people who have died from vaping-related respiratory illness.
 Like the Oregon patient, the Minnesota patient also died after vaping cannabis.

-Dr. Dana Meaney-Delman, incident manager of the Centers For Disease Control’s (CDC’s) response to the vaping-related lung injuries, warns all users of vaporizer products, cannabis or nicotine, to stop immediately.
+Dr. Dana Meaney-Delman, incident manager of the Centers for Disease Control’s (CDC’s) response to the vaping-related lung injuries, warned all users of vaporizer products, cannabis or nicotine, to stop immediately.
 And if you are going to vape, be cognizant of the symptoms, she warns.

-“People who do use e-cigarette products should monitor themselves for symptoms, for example, cough, shortness of breath, chest pain, nausea and vomiting — and promptly seek medical attention for any health concerns,” she says.
+“People who do use e-cigarette products should monitor themselves for symptoms, for example, cough, shortness of breath, chest pain, nausea and vomiting — and promptly seek medical attention for any health concerns,” she said.